DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

         export RTE_TARGET=x86_64-native-linuxapp-gcc

-    See the *Intel® DPDK IPL Getting Started Guide* for possible RTE_TARGET values.
+    See the *DPDK IPL Getting Started Guide* for possible RTE_TARGET values.

 #.
 Build the application: